 The area of Lyncombe and Widcombe (with its centre at Cliftune, believed to be a settlement below Beechen Cliff) was granted to Bath Priory by King Edgar in the year 970.
 In the Domesday Book of 1086, the area is named as ‘Lincome’ and in subsequent centuries it had its manorial centre at Lyncombe Hall in Lyncombe Vale.
 In 1539 the Priory, along with all such religious institutions in England, was dissolved by Henry VIII and the land passed to the ownership of the Crown.
 By the beginning of the 17th century, Hugh Sexey had bought the manor outright and, when he died in 1610, the trustees of the estate as well as founding a hospital in his name, (also known as Bruton Hospital), sold property from the various estates.

-Thanks are due to Phil Bendall for much of the information recorded here.
-Please see also the 1799 map included in the maps section of this website.
+Thanks are due to Phil Bendall and Sara-Jane Socha for much of the information recorded here.
+Please see also the 1799, 1885-6, 1919 and 1936 maps included in

 The Farm Buildings at Lyncombe Hill Farm